Sigi Schmid: Columbus Crew

 Schmid returned to the league as coach of the Columbus Crew in 2006, rated by the team's general manager Mark McCullers as "the best coach in America".
 The team contained young talent but lacked depth and had no star players.
 In August, after a streak of 13 winless matches, Schmid considered resigning.
 The team suffered from injuries and inconsistent lineups throughout the season, finishing last in the Eastern Conference with just 30 goals, the lowest in the league.

 By the start of 2007, Schmid had rebuilt the roster, keeping only three players he had inherited and acquiring Argentine attacker Guillermo Barros Schelotto.
 Schmid cut the Crew's goalkeeper, Jon Busch, who had been with the team for five years.
 Schmid had concerns over Busch's playing style and fitness.
 Busch later criticized Schmid's management skills, and said he would never work for the coach again, but gave credit to Schmid's tactical approach.
 Scheletto's contributions were crucial to Columbus's improvement that season, but the team failed to make the playoffs.
 A writer for ESPN speculated that the Crew suffered because the team management would not spend more money, while Schmid lamented that he could not attract a foreign star to the little-known city of Columbus.

 The Crew's performance improved remarkably in the 2008 season.
 Schmid adjusted their offensive tactics to be based on ball possession and flank speed.
 He made Schelotto a central part of the plan in a roaming playmaker position, a role in which Schelotto excelled and the Argentinian was named the league's MVP.
 With a 1–0 victory over the Houston Dynamo at Crew Stadium on April 26, Schmid became the second MLS coach to win 100 regular-season games.
 The Crew went on to win the Supporters' Shield with the best record in the league.
 In the playoffs, Columbus defeated the New York Red Bulls 3–1 at Schmid's former home stadium, Los Angeles's Home Depot Center, to win the MLS Cup.
 Schmid received the Coach of the Year Award for the second time.
 Part of the success was attributed to Schmid's restructuring of the squad in 2006 and 2007.

-Schmid declined a contract offer from Columbus after the 2008 season and became coach of Seattle Sounders.
+Schmid declined a contract offer from Columbus after the 2008 season and became coach of Seattle Sounders FC.
 The Crew's ownership believed that Schmid had been in contact with Sounders despite being denied permission to talk to other teams during the season.
 It was also alleged that he shared confidential information with Seattle after his contract with the Crew had ended.
 The MLS ruled that no tampering had occurred, but ordered Sounders FC to financially compensate the Crew.